Jaxus1/Dissenter-Bookmarklet/README.md

 ---

-After you add it to your bookmarks bar, make sure you're logged in on https://dissenter.com or you won't be able to comment or rate the posts, however you'll still be able to see the comments, due to a new update to Dissenter.
+After you add it to your bookmarks bar, make sure you're logged in on https://dissenter.com or you won't be able to comment or rate the posts.
 To use a bookmarklet, you must click the bookmark.
-Thats how bookmarks work.

 Currently fixing instructions for Mozilla Firefox.
 At the moment, they are under "Google Chrome"